bedwalsanjay/glue_playlist/README.md

 # glue_playlist
 This repository contains the code which I am going to use in my youtube playlist

-## Run AWS Glue code from local docker container
+## Run AWS Glue code from local docker container in Windows machine
 Read this article for your reference : https://aws.amazon.com/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/